AnalogJ/thesparktree-blog/_posts/2018-12-21-customize-coreos-kernel-part-2.md

 - [coreos/coreos-overlay](https://github.com/coreos/coreos-overlay) - contains Container Linux specific packages and Gentoo packages that differ from their upstream Gentoo versions.
 This is also where the CoreOS kernel customizations are contained.
+- [coreos/init](https://github.com/coreos/init) - contains `coreos_installer` script which is executed from bootable ISO.
+Needs to be modified to point to our custom image webhost.
 - **(OPTIONAL)** [coreos/scripts](https://github.com/coreos/scripts) - contains various scripts used for packaging/maintaining CoreOS.
 We only care about this repo because we can use it to change the release version file that gets written to the server after installation, which is great for validation